ajnsit/concur-documentation/README.md

 Lifting IO to Widgets means we can compose IO in parallel with other Widgets.
 This can lead to some nice patterns.
 Two examples -

 1. Allow cancelling long running IO actions in response to GUI events, without any boilerplate.
 Let's say we want to create a timer which can be cancelled.
 The following widget will return when the timer completes after a specified duration, or when the button is pressed, whichever is first.
-Whenver the button is pressed, the timer is thread is automatically cancelled so you don't have to do that manually.
+Whenver the button is pressed, the timer thread is automatically cancelled so you don't have to do that manually.

 ```purescript
 timerWidget ms = liftAff (delay (Milliseconds ms)) <|> button [unit <$ onClick] [text "Cancel"]